-- Acknowledge that no one deserves to be abused and don't do anything that violates another person. - Take responsibility for your actions and get help if you need assistance to stop your abusive behavior. - Never use force, threats, alcohol and other drugs, or other illegal ways to get sex.
-Don't make assumptions - always get permission. - Remember, an intoxicated person does not have the ability to give informed consent.
-Be aware of ways that can be used to indicate you don't have consent (e.g., pulling away from you). - Don't mistake submission for consent. - Avoid alcohol and other drugs. - Discuss sexual and other violence with friends.
+- Acknowledge that no one deserves to be abused.
+Be sure to not engage in any conduct/ actions that violates another person. - Take responsibility for your actions and get help if you need assistance to stop certain behavior's. - Never use force, threats, alcohol and other drugs, or other illegal ways to get sex.
+Don't make assumptions - always get permission to engage in sexual activity. - Remember, an incapacitated person does not have the ability to give informed consent. - Don't mistake submission for consent.
+Silence or a lack of resistance is not consent.
+Notice actions from your partner(s) that indicate a lack of consent (e.g.pulling away, moving your hand, etc.) - Avoid alcohol and other drugs. - Discuss sexual and other violence with friends.
 Speak out against violence. - Report incidents of violence to law enforcement and campus authorities.